-Make the canes cross in a tepee, and then run two long bamboos, one lying in the cross, one beneath, and tie them tightly with coarse string.
-I like to put one heavy pole in at each end, say two foot deep, to firmly anchor your trellis.
+Make the canes cross in a tepee, and then run a long bamboo, lying in the cross, and tie everything tightly with coarse string.
+I like to put a heavy pole in at each end, say two foot deep, to firmly anchor your trellis.

 Once it's laden with your lima bean plants and pods, if a strong wind should spring up, you could lose the lot.

 It took me about two hours to build this trellis.
 It lasted just one season; hence now the experiment using treated poles.